dddsw/dddsw-web/README.md

 - Any shared app state lives in the `stores.js` file.
 - Static assets (global css and images) live under the `static` folder.
 - The Svelte components contain the Typescript (`<script>`), CSS (`<style>`), and Markup (`<div> etc.`).
+- For the content pages, the page title is set via a store.
+Just import the pageTitle store and call `pageTitle.set('Sponsorship');`.

 ### CSS classes